 Back in 1971, Lyman Wood founded Gardens for All, the precursor of today's National Gardening Association.
 In the decades since its foundation, NGA has grown and evolved with the times, and has been led by a variety of different people.
 During the 1980s and 1990s we published the National Gardening Magazine, which had a circulation of over 250,000 subscribers and was known for cutting edge, high quality gardening information and design innovations.
-As the internet became available to homeowners around the country, our attention turned to the web, and today we dedicate ourselves to providing premier educational gardening resources online.
+As the internet became available to homeowners around the country, our attention turned to the web, and today we dedicate ourselves to promoting gardening through our numerous books and by providing premier educational gardening resources online.

-NGA helps home gardeners succeed, growing in health, knowledge, environmental awareness, and enthusiasm.
+NGA promotes gardening by helping home gardeners succeed, growing in health, knowledge, environmental awareness, and enthusiasm.
 In the numerous ways the National Gardening Association reaches gardeners, we help make home and community gardens greener and more productive.
 From vegetables, herbs, fruits, trees, lawns, flowers, and houseplants, we provide people with the information they need to get started in the world of gardening and grow and maintain thriving, sustainable, and environmentally responsible food gardens and landscapes.

-NGA has worked with many book publishers to create more than 40 practical and inspirational gardening books.
+NGA has worked with many authors and publishers to create numerous practical and inspirational gardening books.

 Over the past forty years, NGA's support of youth gardening programs has allowed us to develop significant expertise and a rich base of knowledge so that we can provide the resources and information needed to implement successful, self-sustaining garden programs.
 This mission continues through KidsGardening.org.
 Through the Garden in Every School Initiative™ we have provided funding and support to over 10,000 youth garden programs across the United States and internationally, worth approximately $4 million and directly reaching an estimated 2 million youngsters.
 Nearly 60% of our school grant winners have been from low-income communities, many in districts where almost all of the students receive federal assistance.
 NGA's garden programs have contributed to successful environmental education, health, and academic studies implemented in wide variety of learning environments.
 Learn more about KidsGardening.org's grants and awards programs.